NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 }
 ```

-The getFlag() function when invoked will check our input with a password string.
+The `getFlag()` function when invoked will check our input with a password string.
 If the strings are not equal, the function will output "NOPE".

-Our aim is to locate the password at **ctx.getString(R.string.password))** and some searching within the decompiled apk, there is a suspicious file
+Our aim is to locate the password at `ctx.getString(R.string.password))` and after some searching within the decompiled apk, there is a suspicious file
 **/resources/res/values/strings.xml** and it contains a password field with the following data:

 ![strings.xml](/images/intro-android-reversing/strings_xml.jpg)